 Sagrada Familia is fascinating from the pavement but this is one Gaudi building that you really have to go inside to properly appreciate.
 The interior is epic, even by cathedral standards, and stepping inside is like suddenly entering a sunlit forest.

 Entry is by timed ticket so to avoid a lot of queuing and wasted time do book in advance.
 If you arrive fifteen minutes early you can enjoy the exterior and won’t miss your time slot.
 You can go to the top of a tower for an additional cost although we couldn’t do this as we hadn’t booked it in advance.
-Tickets can be bought direct from the official website, or here’s a selection of ticket and tour options from Get your Guide:
+Here’s a selection of ticket and tour options from Get your Guide:

-This is a Gaudi building that we haven’t seen yet.
-Designed as a family home in the Gràcia district, it was Gaudi’s first commission.
-Casa Vicens opened as a museum in late 2017 and looks like a must-see after its years of careful restoration.
+Designed as a family home in the Gràcia district, this was Gaudi’s first commission.
+Casa Vicens opened as a museum in late 2017 after years of careful restoration.
 Look out for a striking Moorish style building with turquoise and yellow checkerboard tiles on a red brick facade.
 Click here for an image of Casa Vicens and skip-the-line tickets.

 Please note that all visitor information here is for guidance only.
 Please check the venues’ websites for the most up to date information on tickets, entrance requirements, opening times etc.